Hagia Triada Sarcophagus: Iconography

 The high altar is reserved for the ouranioi, deities of the heavens.
 Above the low altar, chthonic altar, are two objects, a jug of water and a basket of fruits of the earth (standard Egyptian icon).
 The jug of water is for purification of the sacrifice participants who wash their hands before sacrificing the bull.
 In Classical Greece the offering of fruits of the earth was made to a chthonic deity just as on the Hagia Triada Sarcophagus.
 On the high altar, altar for the ouranioi, are the horns of consecration and a tree with seven branches.
 Most often, but not always, the horns of consecration are found in high places in Minoan religious art indicating they related to the ouranioi.
 The tree, with seven branches, may be a tree representing regeneration and the seven branches is an Egyptian number signifying completeness.

 There are seven participants in the sacrifice scene with hands down palms down possibly indicating a forceful prayer or invocation of the chthonic deity behind the low altar in epiphany.
 Also, the sacrifice scene has three other elements common in sacrifices in Classical Greece, the presence of a pipe player, incense in the hand of one of the four rear participants and the jug of water for purification.
 The time of day of the sacrifice is night because chthonic rituals took place during the night, ouranic rituals took place during the day.
 The action of both the sacrifice scene and the libation scene moves from left to right.
 In Egyptian religion, the left was the side of death and right was the side of life.

 The libation scene has seven participants giving force to the offering.
 The two birds in gold color on baetyls sit on double axes and are the highest objects in the scene indicating they are deities in epiphany.
 The blood in the sacrifice scene is transformed into water because it quenches lips of the "thirsty dead" as mentioned in the Pylos Linear B tablets.
-The dead man (lowest object)receives the "water" as nourishment because the dead did not feed on solid food, but rather on liquids.
+The dead man (lowest object) receives the "water" as nourishment because the dead did not feed on solid food, but rather on liquids.
 Therefore, the calves are symbolic food for dead.
 The stairs in front of the dead man's tomb, an Egyptian concept, allows the spirit of the dead man to ascend into the realm of the living.
-The tree on a sarcophagus in ancient Egypt represented resurrection or regeneration.
+The tree on a sarcophagus in ancient Egypt represented regeneration.